America uses a disproportionate share of

 So far, for convenience, the answer has been 'yes'.
 The dollar has been

-the de facto currency of international settlement since the gold
+international settlement since the gold

 standard was disengaged from backing paper currency.
 But at that time,